hyperwired/QL-Server-Config/README.md

 ### Live configuration of the TomTec Solutions servers.

 Please read the LICENCE file in the root of this repository now.
+You are most likely looking for this repository: http://github.com/tjone270/Quake-Live

 This is the live configuration of TomTec Solutions' servers in Australia.